-The mesmarizing drive through Tumkur, Chitradurga, Hospet with pit stops for thatte idlis, coconut water warms you up for Hampi.
+The mesmerizing drive through Tumkur, Chitradurga, Hospet with pit stops for Thatte idlis, coconut water warms you up for Hampi.
 Caves, corn plantation, paddy fields, windmills, and dwarf agamas keep you company through the journey.

 I always stayed at a forest guesthouse far from touristy hullabaloo.
 My to-do list included bears, birds, photography, monuments and a lot of delicious north Karnataka food for this trip.